 Organization and community: Cook Inlet Housing Authority (Anchorage, AK)

-As Candace Blas, manager of the Church of Love said, “I fell in love with the space and was so inspired by the work [Cook Inlet Housing Authority] was doing and the potential of creating a community center and changing the way a community is built by including artistic methods and including artists in the process.
+As Candace Blas, former manager of the Church of Love said, “I fell in love with the space and was so inspired by the work [Cook Inlet Housing Authority] was doing and the potential of creating a community center and changing the way a community is built by including artistic methods and including artists in the process.
 They acknowledged that artists have a unique way of problem-solving and seeing the world, that’s just as valid as a developer’s.”

 In 2019, Cook Inlet Housing Authority began a $2M rehabilitation effort at the Church of Love to address life safety issues that come with a building from the 1950’s, correct building systems to address energy inefficiencies and to make the building fully accessible so that everyone in the community can participate and enjoy the venue.
 The new space will also offer additional artist studio space, the addition of classroom space in a finished basement, improvements to sound acoustics and increased lobby space for stand alone exhibits or to be used in conjunction with the larger nave space.